Close Menu

 Additionally, Brett Bunkall and Andria Summers have years of legal experience helping clients in SSD hearings.
 You can trust that our lawyers and staff will do everything they can to win your SSD and SSI benefits.

 Not only do we attempt to win your ongoing SSD benefits, we also try to win all of your past due benefits.
 When you file your application, it can take so long to get through the process that you will be due back benefits.
 Also, if you have prior applications, you might be able to win past due benefits on those applications.
-Learn more about past due SSD benefits.
+Learn about past due SSD benefits.

 Many people think they need to hire an attorney where they live.
 But, that is not true.
 We can represent you no matter where you live.
 For example, we are members of the bar in many states.

 You can find out about Utah SSDI benefits on our website.
-Also, we have information about Nevada SSD and SSI benefits and California SSD benefits.
-Learn more about our legal experience on our About Us page.
+Also, we have information about Nevada SSDI and SSI benefits and California SSD benefits.
+Learn about our legal experience on our About Us page.
 It is our goal to win benefits for you.
 However, it is also our goal to make the SSA review process easier for you.
 Contact our legal team today.

 You will need help filling out your SSD application.
 We will help with that.
 Likewise, you will need help to complete SSA’s forms.
 We will review your forms to make sure they are done right.

 Additionally, we help you in other ways.
 When you receive a denial, for example, we will appeal it.
 We will appeal your first and second denials.
 And, we will request a hearing for you.
-If we are successful at the early stages of your case, we will also make sure that the SSA sends you all the benefits you are due.
+If we are successful at the early stages of your case, we will also make sure the SSA sends you the benefits you are due.

-WHAT HAPPENS AT THE SOCIAL SECURITY HEARING?
+WHAT HAPPENS AT YOUR SOCIAL SECURITY HEARING?

 When it is time for your hearing, we will make sure your records are complete.
 We will need records from your primary care doctor and from your doctor who treats you for lupus.
 If you have mental issues, then we will need record from your psychologist and counselor.
 Hopefully, these treating doctors will write you a letter that explains your symptoms and why they keep you from working.

 The medical expert is there to give testimony about your medical records.
 Also, the medical expert should know SSA’s rules.
 The judge will usually ask the medical expert whether your lupus meets or equals listing 14.02.
-Learn more here about the role of the medical expert at your hearing.
+Learn about the role of the medical expert at your hearing.

-It also doesn’t cost you any money to hire us.
+We use our legal skills to help you through the five step Social Security review process.
+It is our goal to win your case.
+But, it also our goal to make it easier for you.
+It doesn’t cost you upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
 This means if we win, then you pay us out of your back benefits.

 If you do not win, then you do not pay an attorney fee.
 How much is the fee?
 It is 25% of your back benefit.
-But, the SSA has set an attorney fee cap of $7200.
+But, the SSA has set an attorney fee cap.
+Currently, the cap is $9200.
 Therefore, you never pay more than the cap at the hearing level of your case.
-You will pay whatever is the lesser amount and only if we win your benefits.
+You will pay whatever amount is less between the two fees.
+Also, you will only pay an attorney fee if we win your benefits.
+Learn about attorney fees in SSD cases.

 If there are costs in your case, then you pay those costs.
 However, costs are usually less than $100.
-Usually the only cost is to pay for medical records.
+Usually, the only cost is to pay for medical records.
 You owe costs whether we win or lose your case.
 In order to hire most lawyers, you have to pay a fee upfront.
 However, you can’t do that because you don’t have a job.
 We understand.
 Which is why you only pay an attorney fee to us if we win your lupus SSD benefits.

 Facebook Twitter LinkedIn